 2. Apply them to your home garden

-Coffee grounds have some quite diverse uses for gardening purposes.
+Coffee grounds have diverse uses for gardening purposes.

 I will only list those that I’ve personally tried and know they work because I did stumble upon a ton of misleading information online.